 In contrast, there is empirical evidence that individuals experience a considerable extent of adaptation in the case of goods and activities in which the extrinsic aspects are dominant.
-In particular, this has been demonstrated for income (van Praag 1993, Easterlin 2001, Stutzer 2004, Di Tella et al. 2006).
-When individuals experience a rise in income, their utility level at first increases but, after a year or so, most of this beneficial effect has evaporated.
+In particular, this has been demonstrated for income (van Praag 1993, Easterlin 2001, Stutzer 2004, Di Tella et al. 2010).
+When individuals experience a rise in income, their utility level at first increases but then decreases again.
 It has been estimated (van Herwaarden et al. 1977) that around 60% of the utility increase due to a higher position in the income distribution disappears over time.